 But, not impossible!

-If you make all of the concrete backerboard dead level, you can then make even slightly warped surface tile nicely flush too with just some added install time.
-Selecting tiles carefully and backbuttering each one individually are the secrets to flush success on a dead level wall or floor substrate.
+If all of the concrete backerboard substrate is dead level, then you can make even slightly warped surface tiles all nicely flush to each other with some skill and added install time.
+Selecting tiles carefully and backbuttering each tile individually are the secrets to flush success so long as the wall surface is completely flat.

 The clients chose a bold contrasting design for their new shower.
 Their vision was for white tile shower walls with off-white grout, but a floor of black hexagonal mosaic tile with black grout.
 And, they envisioned a first course of wall tile that would also be black with black grout.

 This is why it was really important to get the shower floor slope perfect.
-Since the bottom course of tile along the walls would be completely different than all the rest of the wall tile, any wonkiness at the perimeters would have been really unsightly for the finish.
+The bottom course of tile along the walls would be completely different than all the rest of the wall tile.
+Any wonkiness at the perimeters would be really unsightly for the finish.
 But with planning and attention to detail, the floor and perimeter tile worked out perfectly.

 Having stone pieces custom cut to fit complex shapes and angles can be pretty complicated.
-In this case, the curb needed two different pieces that had to be pitched at two different angles (so that water wouldn’t pool on the curb each time the shower was used).
+For example, the curb needed two different pieces that had to both fit together seamlessly and be pitched inward at a very precise angle.

-The result was a true custom fit finish to the classy marble shower threshold highlight.
+The result was a true custom fit finish for a classy marble shower threshold highlight.

-It’s generally not possible to install multiple grout colors adjacent to one another in a single day and still get great results.
-You’ll want to plan a whole day for installing each grout color.
+It is not possible to install contrasting grout colors adjacent to one another in a single day if you want to get great results.
+Therefore, grouting took two days instead of just one.